-You can also "ground" a search in
+You can also "ground" a search with a knowledge base

 - 1. Your own data

 - Notebook LM

 - @ Gmail @ Docs @Maps

 - 2. Google search results

-- 3. Specific Data Sets
+- 3. Specific Data Sets like @OpenStax, @YouTube

-- @OpenStax, @YouTube

-Note that searching with an AI allows you to search for more than keywords (which is what Google does)
+Note that searching with a AI allows you to search for more than keywo. ds (which is what Google does)